8th, 10th November 2017

 Editing: Vandan Somani (Year 10)

-Year 10 students taking GCSE Geography were able to visit the London Docklands.
+Year 10 students taking GCSE Geography had an amazing opportunity to visit the London Docklands.
 The main theme for the trip was looking at an urban regeneration project.
 Two sets went on Wednesday the 8th, the other two sets went on Friday the 10th

 The trip started by taking a coach journey all the way through London and round the back of the Excel centre, then proceeding to the Victoria docks.
 The students were given booklets and were asked typical Geography questions.
 For example, questions to do with the growth of the area during the Industrial Revolution and then the decline of the area’s popularity during the 1960s and 70s due to containerisation and deindustrialisation.